“I would like to talk about last night,” Lin says.

-“’We can’t all be rich’.”
+“’We can’t all be rich’.
+You said that.”

 “Maybe I didn’t mean it, Lin.
 Not like that.
 Maybe I was drunk, okay?”

-“Okay, I remember what I said.
-But I got pissed because you began to say I could just buy another dress than the one I puked on.
+“Okay, I got pissed because you said I could just buy another dress than the one I puked on earlier.
 I still don’t have that kind of money, and you know it.”